linalgo/linhub-sdk/doc/index.rst

 ==============================

 `linalgo-annotate` is a Python library for natural language processing built around annotations.
-It is compatible with the [W3C web annotation data model](https://www.w3.org/TR/annotation-model/).
+It is compatible with the `W3C web annotation data model <https://www.w3.org/TR/annotation-model/>`_.

 Contact: `arnaud@linalgo.com`